Photo of Christopher Konek

 Christopher Konek

-Chris spent the first part of his career in the laboratory, largely focused on environmental sensing.
-He then transitioned to supporting grant-making at U.S. government and international organizations.
-In the United States, he helped manage a program focused on reducing methane emissions from oil and gas facilities, and contributed to projects on energy efficiency and agriculture.
-He later served as the scientific manager for the Climate and Clean Air Coalition Oil and Gas Methane Science Studies at the United Nations Environment Program, working with scientists across four continents.
-Most recently, working out of the U.S. Embassy in Santiago, Chile, he funded conferences and research projects in countries throughout Latin America, connecting researchers throughout the region.
+Chris spent the first part of his career in laboratory research, largely focused on environmental sensing, before transitioning to grantmaking in the U.S. government and international organizations.
+In the United States, he helped manage a program focused on reducing methane emissions from oil and gas facilities and contributed to projects on energy efficiency and agriculture.
+He later served as scientific manager for the Climate and Clean Air Coalition Oil and Gas Methane Science Studies at the United Nations Environment Program, collaborating with scientists across four continents.
+Most recently, working from the U.S. Embassy in Santiago, Chile, he funded conferences and research projects across Latin America, connecting researchers throughout the region.